i-christian/alx-interview/0x04-utf8_validation/README.md

 # UTF-8 Validation

 ## Introduction
-This repository contains the solution to the "0x04.
+This diretory contains the solution to the "0x04.
 UTF-8 Validation" project, focusing on implementing a method in Python to determine whether a given dataset represents a valid UTF-8 encoding.
 The project requires understanding of bitwise operations, UTF-8 encoding scheme, and Python programming skills.

 ## Task Description